 The Absa Capital S&P GIVI Financial 15 ETF is a strange beast.
-While the name creates the impression that the ETF is invested in South Africa’s world-class banking and financial services sector, the largest chunk of the ETF is invested in property.
-Financial and insurance services come in second and third respectively, with a smattering of industrial goods and services thrown in for good measure.
+While the name creates the impression that the ETF is invested exclusively in South Africa’s world-class banking and financial services sector, the ETF also includes a fair but of real estate investment trust (REIT) investments.
+Banks and life insurance companies are also represented in this ETF.

 Companies are only included if they have a market capitalisation (number of shares times by the share price) of R10bn.
 In addition, the companies in the index must trade an average of R15m per day.
 The index excludes preference shares, typically issued by banks.